-These are the pieces of paperwork that escrow holders usually look to collect:
+These are the legal documents that escrow holders usually look for:

 - Terms of sale and any seller-assisted financing